zevun/hellp-world/README.md

 Hello everyone.

 My name is Vlad and I`m stupid and worthless.
-But I want to change it and become good person.
+But I want to change it and become good a person.